Pylons/pyramid_layout/docs/about.rst

 facility for always having certain data available in all renderings.

-In Pyramid Layout, these ideas are brought together and given a name: layout.
+In Pyramid Layout, these ideas are brought together and given a name:
+:term:`layout`.
 A layout is a combination of templating and logic to which a view template can point.
-With Pyramid Layout, "layout" becomes a first-class citizen with helper config machinery and defined plug points.
+With Pyramid Layout, :term:`layout` becomes a first-class citizen with helper config machinery and defined plug points.

 In more complex projects, different parts of the same site need different